 NRDAP a nominal monetary award, about $30.
 More substantively, case managers in the prison may reward successful graduates with more time in the halfway house.

-Most people in federal prison, however, want to qualify and successfully complete The Residential Drug Abuse Program because it’s the only program that authorizes a full time cut of up to one year.
+Most people in federal prison, however, want to qualify and successfully complete The Residential Drug Abuse Program because it’s the only program that authorizes an administrative time cut of up to one year.

 DETAILS OF RDAP

 Congress authorized the RDAP program as part of the 1994 Comprehensive Crime Control Bill.
 At the time of the program’s implementation, I was locked inside the high-security penitentiary in Atlanta.
 I distinctly remember the way administrators roled it out, and I’ve seen how popular it became over subsequent decades.
 Congress codified the RDAP program at 18 USC §3621.

 As a “residential” program, people relocate from the general housing population to a unit reserved for people that participate in RDAP.
 The housing unit, ordinarily, has less volatility.
 All participants want to earn their credential of completion so they can get the maximum benefit.
 That shared motivation means that fewer pressures exist in the residential unit that administrators reserve for RDAP participants.